-- You can help us buy another helicopter;
+- It can help us buy another helicopter;

-- You can help us buy a cargo hook, strop and cargo net to allow us to deliver essential aid to sites where a helicopter cannot land;
+- It can help us buy a cargo hook, strop and cargo net to allow us to deliver essential aid to sites where a helicopter cannot land;

-- You can help us buy the key digital mapping so that we can find recently migrated communities in floods.
+- Or it can help us buy the key digital mapping so that we can find recently migrated communities in floods.

 For us, the two most useful ways of giving through your will are

-Gifts of specific assets can also be made through wills.
+Gifts of Specific Assets can also be made through wills.
 But you and we may value discussing this first.
-Please call or email us if you are considering this option, or if in any doubt.
+Please call or email us if you are considering this gift option, or if in any doubt.

 The most flexible way for the most gifts to charity to be given is to say they are for the general benefit of the work of the charity.
-You can also express your informal wishes on how you would like your gift to be used if you want to do so.
+You may also express your informal wishes on how you would like your gift to be used if you wish.

 - Most gifts to charity are inheritance tax free.